MercedEnergy/Soldering/README.md

 #### Meetings
 - Organized by date of delivery
 #### Projects:
-- Organized by date of delivery
+- Minor projects to be organized by date of delivery.
+- Major projects to be organized by project name.
 #### docs
 - Web Page for Soldering team